mialkin/docs/csharp/concurrency/thread.md

 A thread, while blocked, doesn't consume CPU resources.
 While waiting on a `Thread.Sleep` or [`Thread.Join`](#threadjoin), a thread is blocked and so does not consume CPU resources.

-`Thread.Sleep(0)` relinquishes the thread's current time slice immediately, voluntarily handing over the CPU to other threads. `Thread.Yield()` method does the same thing—except that it relinquishes only to threads running on the same processor.
+`Thread.Sleep(0)` relinquishes the thread's current time slice immediately, voluntarily handing over the CPU to other threads. [`Thread.Yield()`](#threadyield) method does the same thing — except that it relinquishes only to threads running on the same processor.

 ### `Thread.Join`